Beartooth Highway Guide

 Is Red Lodge really worth building a trip around?

-Yes, if the trip wants mountain scenery with a real western main street and at least one signature day, usually Beartooth Highway, Yellowstone from the northeast, or winter at Red Lodge Mountain.
+Yes, if you want mountain scenery with a real western main street and at least one signature day, usually Beartooth Highway, Yellowstone from the northeast, or winter at Red Lodge Mountain.
 It is weaker if you want a giant resort town or a base that reaches every Yellowstone icon equally well.

 Can you count on the Beartooth Highway?